joaofanchini/crm-easyrelation/README.md

 * You can edit a profile.
 * You can delete a profile.
 * You can contact your customer via CRM (via whatsapp, call or send emails).
+* You can upload files like contracts.

+## Desprioritized Requirements
 * You can view a history of the interactions via CRM.
-* You can upload files like contracts.
-* You can create tasks to be done with clients.
 * You can see reports.
 * You can define requirement fields to be filled in the register of a customer.

+## Conceptual Diagram of the Application

+## Pipeline CI/CD Diagram

+## Prerogatives Used
+ * Use Clean Architecture
+ * Hosted in AWS